thisisashwinraj/logiq/README.md

 <P align='justify'>Managing home appliances often involves juggling manuals, service calls and scattered records — a highly frustrating experience for many homeowners.
 With the rise of <B>Agentic AI</B> design framework, there's an opportunity to streamline and improve this process aptly through <B>intelligent systems</B> that can understand, guide, and act on behalf of the users</P>

 <P align='justify'>This project showcases LogIQ, a smart home appliance management tool that offers an AI-powered ecosystem for customers and service engineers to manage household appliances and service bookings.
 The engineer application is designed to support field technicians with ticket management, navigation assistance, and AI-guided troubleshooting.
 Alongside this, the customer facing app enables users to manage their registered appliances, raise service requests, and access information about appliance care and maintenance.
-Users can interact with both the applications through the UI or they can switch to <B>AI Mode</B> for a guided, chat-based experience.
+Users can interact with both the applications through the UI or they can switch to the <B>AI Mode</B> for a guided, chat-based experience.
 Explore the LogIQ customers app <a href='https://logiq-customers-1017247316742.us-central1.run.app/'>here</a></P>